 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fortinet reported total greenhouse gas emissions of approximately 1,606,400 kg CO2e for Scope 1, 9,838,800 kg CO2e for Scope 2, and significant Scope 3 emissions, including 1,690,540,000 kg CO2e from the use of sold products.
-The company has set ambitious targets to achieve net zero greenhouse gas emissions by 2030 for its owned facilities (covering Scope 1 and Scope 2 emissions) and aims for net zero across all scopes by 2050, in alignment with the Science Based Targets initiative (SBTi).
-Fortinet has committed to reducing absolute Scope 1 and Scope 2 emissions by 58.80% by 2030, using 2021 as the base year.
-This commitment also extends to its supply chain, with targets for 60.50% of suppliers and 69.24% of customers by revenue to have science-based targets by 2029.
-The company’s emissions data is sourced directly from Fortinet, Inc., with no cascaded data from parent organizations.
-Overall, Fortinet's climate commitments reflect a proactive approach to decarbonisation, aiming to significantly reduce its carbon footprint while engaging its customers and suppliers in sustainability efforts.
+In 2024, Fortinet, headquartered in the United States, reported total greenhouse gas emissions of approximately 1,606,400 kg CO2e for Scope 1, 9,838,800 kg CO2e for Scope 2, and a significant 1,690,540,000 kg CO2e for Scope 3 emissions.
+The Scope 3 emissions were primarily driven by the use of sold products, which accounted for about 1,874,729,000 kg CO2e.
+Fortinet has set ambitious climate commitments, aiming for net zero greenhouse gas emissions by 2030 for its owned facilities (covering Scope 1 and Scope 2 emissions) and by 2050 across all scopes.
+This commitment aligns with the Science Based Targets initiative (SBTi) criteria.
+Specifically, Fortinet has pledged to reduce absolute Scope 1 and Scope 2 emissions by 58.80% by 2030, using 2021 as the base year.
+This target encompasses all Fortinet-owned facilities globally.
+In addition to its operational targets, Fortinet is also focused on its supply chain and customer base, committing that by 2029, 69.24% of its customers by revenue will have science-based targets, and 60.50% of its suppliers by spend will also adopt such targets.
+Overall, Fortinet's climate strategy reflects a comprehensive approach to reducing emissions across its operations and value chain, demonstrating a commitment to sustainability in the software and services sector.

 Access structured emissions data, company-specific emission factors, and source documents